 - Serious skin reactions (Stevens-Johnson syndrome/toxic epidermal necrolysis) have been reported with the use of Keppra tablets.
 They can cause serious health problems that may not go away, and sometimes death.
 Most of the serious skin reactions developed within the first 14 to 17 days after starting treatment.
-However, rashes have also been reported to occur at least 4 months after starting treatment.
-Contact your doctor at once if you develop rash symptoms, including red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
+However, skin reactions have also been reported to occur at least 4 months after starting treatment.
+Contact your doctor at once if you develop signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
 Treatment with Keppra tablets should be stopped if rash occurs, unless it is clearly determined that the medicine did not cause the rash.
 Talk with your doctor for more information.

-- Lab tests, including kidney function, may be performed while you use Keppra tablets.
+- Lab tests may be performed while you use Keppra tablets.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Keppra tablets with caution in the ELDERLY; they may be more sensitive to its effects.

 - Caution is advised when using Keppra tablets in CHILDREN; they may be more sensitive to its effects, especially weakness and mood or behavior changes.